SecKatie/ha-wyzeapi/README.md

 ### Potential Downsides

 * This is an unofficial implementation of the api and therefore may be disabled or broken at anytime by WyzeLabs
 * I only have light bulbs and no switches so they are not tested directly by me.
-An update may break them without my knowledge. **Please use the betas as they become avaliable if you have switches to help me find bugs prior to release**
+An update may break them without my knowledge. **Please use the betas as they become available if you have switches to help me find bugs prior to release**
 * It requires two factor authentication to be disabled on your account

 ## Installation (HACS) - Highly Recommended